karmi/rails-deployment-setups-sprinkle/README.markdown

 It's purpose is mainly didatic, since I use it at workshops teaching Rails deployment, hosting, infrastructure.

-But it can be equally well used to provision a box with infrastructure for a Rails application deployment.
+But it can be equally well used to provision a clean machine with infrastructure for a Rails application deployment.

 There are three recipes for the [Sprinkle](http://github.com/crafterm/sprinkle) server provisioning tool, showing the dominant setups for deploying Rack-based applications as of today: